fbpx

 How it began

-In October 2019, a young woman known as Ms A went into labour alone in her cell inside HMP Bronzefield.
+In September 2019, Rianna Cleary went into labour alone in her cell inside HMP Bronzefield.
 She called for help, but nobody came.
-Prison guards found her the next morning with her dead baby, known as Baby A, in her arms.
+Prison guards found her the next morning with her dead baby, Aisha, in her arms.

 In June 2020, another woman, Louise Powell, went into labour without medical assistance at HMP Styal.
-Her baby, known as Baby Brooke, died.
+Her baby, Brooke, died.

 When these harrowing baby deaths broke into the news, the glaring failures of the prison system were stark.
 Yet there was nobody calling for the obvious: to end the imprisonment for pregnant women.
 So Level Up set about building a public solidarity movement to demand this.

 There’s plenty of evidence that prison is not safe for pregnant women – for years academics and charities have called for healthcare reforms inside prison – but no amount of reforms can keep anyone safe when they’re isolated behind locked doors.
-It’s time to demand an end to the imprisonment for pregnant women – and it’s time to do it loudly.
+Our campaign has successfully shifted the discourse away from reform and toward a total end to imprisonment of pregnant women.

 The journey so far